MaciejWas/Bank-Fraud-Detection/README.md

 # Bank-Fraud-Detection
-My attempt at detecting fraud in the **Credit Card Fraud** dataset available at: https://www.kaggle.com/mlg-ulb/creditcardfraud
+My attempt at detecting fraudulent transactions in the **Credit Card Fraud** dataset available at:

+https://www.kaggle.com/mlg-ulb/creditcardfraud
 Results can be seen at the bottom of fraud_detection.ipynb notebook.